-- have in-depth knowledge in the utilization of front end and back end tools of industry standard in VLSI design. - be able to analyze, design and implement Analog, Digital and Mixed Signal Circuits. - have the capability to use relevant tools in the design and implementation of real time Embedded Systems. - be able to perform fault analysis and carryout remedial measures in VLSI circuits. - be able to undertake research projects in related domains of VLSI and Embedded systems. - possess the capability to communicate effectively and work as a team in the professional career.
+- Be able to analyze, design and implement Analog, Digital and Mixed Signal Circuits and real time embedded systems. - Have in-depth knowledge and capabilityto use industry standard tools in the design and implementation of VLSI and real time Embedded Systems. - Be able to undertake research projects in related domains of VLSI and Embedded systems. - Possess the capability to communicate effectively and work as a team in the professional career.